gaiverstyle/hackintosh_R5-3600G-RX6700XT/README.md

 Disk 2(data): SATA Samsung 2To

+> [!CAUTION]
+>You have to reset UEFI settins and follow Dortania's OpenCore Install Guide
+> Enable above 4G decoding and disable resize bar

 ## Software

 Others OS: Windows 11 & Ubuntu 23.10 on disk 1 (using OpenCore for the tri-boot)